Fukushima-Takamatsu Station: Layout

 The station consists of a side platform serving a single track at grade.
 The station building is a simple wooden structure with a tiled roof.
 It is unstaffed and serves only as a waiting room.
 After the ticket gate, short flight of steps leads up to the platform.

 History

-Japanese National Railways (JNR) opened Fukushima-Takamatsu on 15 September 1949 as an temporary stop on the existing track of its then Shibushi Line.
+Japanese National Railways (JNR) opened Fukushima-Takamatsu on 15 September 1949 as a temporary stop on the existing track of its then Shibushi Line.
 On 10 January 1950, it was upgraded to a full station.
 On 8 May 1963, the route was designated the Nichinan Line.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR Kyushu.

 Passenger statistics

 In fiscal 2016, the station was used by an average of 2 passengers (boarding only) per day.